 1. Choose the right project

-To help you search, it helps to look up credible construction bidding websites with HVAC jobs.
+To help you search, it helps to look up credible construction bidding websites with HVAC jobs, such as “hvac bidding websites”.
 Before quoting an HVAC project, you must know the best projects to bid for your company.
 This could be based on several factors, including your employees’ skill set and the project’s location.
 If the project includes new work that you don’t have experience with, add additional costs for the learning curve and possible mistakes.
 Or, if the project is out of your service area, you may need to add housing and per diem for your employees.
-PlanHub can help you find more projects that fit your skills and location.
+PlanHub can help you find more projects that fit your skills and location, especially when you’re looking for “new construction hvac bids” or “hvac bids near me”.

 2. Review bid documents